Beyonce leads Grammy nominees, ahead of Kendrick Lamar and Adele | Entertainment

 Pop superstar Beyonce led the field of musicians nominated for Grammy awards on Tuesday, setting up a showdown with Adele, Harry Styles and others for the top prize of album of the year.
 Beyonce landed nine nominations for the highest honors in music.
 That brought her career total to 88, tying her with husband Jay-Z as the most nominated artist in Grammy history.

-Her album "Renaissance" will compete for album of the year with Adele's "30," "Harry's House" from Harry Styles, "Special" from Lizzo, and others.
-Rapper Kendrick Lamar, also in the running for album of the year for "Mr. Morale & The Big Steppers," received eight nominations overall, followed by Adele and singer-songwriter Brandi Carlile with seven each.
+Her album "Renaissance" will compete for album of the year with Adele's "30," "Harry's House" from Harry Styles, "Special" from Lizzo, and entries from ABBA, Bad Bunny, Mary J. Blige, Brandi Carlile and Coldplay.
+Rapper Kendrick Lamar, also in the running for album of the year for "Mr. Morale & The Big Steppers," received eight nominations overall, followed by British singer Adele and singer-songwriter Carlile with seven each.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)